 Marlene Provizer served as executive director of the Jewish Fund for Justice (JFJ), a public foundation that supports grassroots efforts to combat poverty, from 1989 to 2004.
 Prior to working in social change philanthropy, Ms. Provizer had 20 years of experience as a policy analyst, program developer, advocate and trainer with national nonprofit organizations.
 In Washington, DC, she served on the education staff of the Children’s Defense Fund and as social policy director of the League of Women Voters Education Fund.
 After moving to New York City, she worked as assistant director of the Jewish Council for Public Affairs, then as deputy director of National Affairs for the American Jewish Committee before assuming the leadership of JFJ.
 Ms. Provizer has served on numerous boards, including the National Network of Grantmakers, Interfaith Funders, Jewish Funders Network and Jews for Racial and Economic Justice.
 She has written and spoken widely on public policy, philanthropy, and inter-group relations.
 Since 2005, Ms. Provizer has been an independent consultant, working with nonprofit groups on organizational development issues and launching a personal shopping business, Forward Fashion.

-Victor Quintana recently retired as the senior program officer and assistant director at the Unitarian Universalist Veatch Program at Shelter Rock where he worked since 1998.
-For more than 17 years, he championed strategic grantmaking to build a progressive movement for social change in America.
-His knowledge of the critical history and role of the labor movement, has guided Veatch grantmaking for over a decade.
+Victor Quintana retired in 2014 as a senior program officer and assistant director at the Unitarian Universalist Veatch Program at Shelter Rock.
+For more than 17 years at the Veatch Program, he championed strategic grantmaking to build progressive movements for social, political and economic change in the United States.
+His knowledge of the critical history and role of the labor movement, informed Veatch Program’s grantmaking for over a decade.
 Mr. Quintana has held leadership positions on the boards of Neighborhood Funders Group, Grantmakers Concerned with Immigrants and Refugees, Progressive Technology Project, and the Working Group on Labor and Community Partnerships.
-Prior to joining the staff of the Veatch Program, Mr. Quintana was the executive director of a youth and adult entrepreneurship program for inner-city residents offered by Columbia Business School.
-He also served as the founding director of a healthcare program for HIV-positive individuals or people-with-AIDS who were changing residency from Puerto Rico to New York.
+Prior to joining the staff of the Veatch Program, Mr. Quintana was the executive director of a youth and adult entrepreneurship program for inner-city residents offered by The Columbia University Business School.
+He also served as the founding director of a healthcare program for HIV-positive individuals or people-with-AIDS who were changing residency from Puerto Rico to New York City.
 Mr. Quintana served on the mayoral administration of David Dinkins, as the first director of constituency affairs in the mayor’s office and later as chief of staff at the Department of Environmental Protection.
 During the 1984-1985 academic years, he was a Revson Program Fellow at Columbia University.